-For general information about web-based resources, Interlibrary Loan, hours, check-out privileges, and research rooms, see http://acu.edu/library/about.html maintain collections that support the research interests of the university, of particular disciplines and departments/schools, and of individual professors.
+For general information about web-based resources, Interlibrary Loan, hours, check-out privileges, and research rooms, see http://acu.edu/library/about.html

+Adding Books, Journals, and Databases to the Collection Library faculty and professional librarians collaborate with faculty to build and maintain collections that support the research interests of the university, of particular disciplines and departments/schools, and of individual professors.
 Faculty members should talk with their department/school's liaison librarian to add new books, journals, and databases.